-Law aims to create stable environments in which members of society can plan their affairs with some certainty and predictability.
+Law functions to create stable environments in which members of society can plan their affairs with some certainty and predictability.
 Applying this function to business activity, law enables people to go about their business with a measure of confidence in the enforceability of the established rules.
-Nevertheless, businesses must be prepared to mitigate risks associated with both foreseeable and unanticipated events.

-Business is a large arena.
-It should not come as a surprise that no academic course or single textbook can comprehensively address every possible instance of the law's reach when it comes to business matters.
+Business is a very large arena.
+It should not come as a surprise that no academic course, or single textbook, can comprehensively address every possible instance of the law's reach when it comes to business matters.
 There are, however, key areas of law that are common to all types of businesses, regardless of industry.
 The following key areas will be addressed in the subsequent chapters.

-First, while law functions to minimize conflict in society, where legal conflict does occur, the law's role is to facilitate the resolution of disputes through the establishment of processes and procedures.
+First, while law functions to minimize conflict in society, where legal conflict does occur the law's role is to facilitate the resolution of disputes through the establishment of processes and procedures.
 Generally, the details involved in navigating the court system can be left to legal professionals.
-However, even where legal representation is needed, a basic understanding of these processes, the terminology used, and the relevant court structure provides for more effective communications between legal representatives and clients.
+However, even where legal representation is needed, a basic understanding of these processes, the terminology used, and the relevant court structure provide for more effective communications between legal representative and client.
 We will explore the basic elements of the systems of dispute resolution, including alternatives to court action, in Chapter 2.

-Should Spark It's arrangements with WeSolve for the manufacture of Spark It's e-charging stations not meet Spark It's expectations, Spark It may want to negotiate some form of compensation or concession from WeSolve.
-An understanding of the options for dispute resolution will assist Spark It in this process.
+Should Val-Nam's arrangements with WeSolve for the manufacture of Val-Nam's generators not meet Val-Nam's expectations, Val-Nam may want to negotiate some form of compensation or concession from WeSolve.
+An understanding of the options for dispute resolution will assist Val-Nam in this process.